Rockets vs. Grizzlies Player Props Betting Odds

 |10.5 (Over: +100)

-- Sengun has averaged 5.6 assists per game this year, 1.1 more than his prop bet for Wednesday (4.5).
+- Sengun has averaged 5.4 assists per game this season, 0.9 more than his prop bet for Friday (4.5).

 Get Sengun gear at Fanatics!